AnimalInstinct/rails-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+## Versions

+- ruby 3.0.0
+- rails 6.1.3.2

+## Features

+App has sqlite for the development environment and postgresql for the production.

+## Dependencies

-* Configuration
+## Configuration

-* Database creation
+## Database creation

-* Database initialization
+## Database initialization

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+## Deployment instructions

-* ...
+...